by Tim Gilmore, 2/27/2016

 shadows.
 Of course they do.
 Brown’s entire architectural composition is no mere pairing of opposites, nor merely their reconciliation, but a symmetry of opposite tendencies—earthen gravitas and girth versus gravity-defying elegance / solid square shapes of stone against towering corners and peaks—that offers each opposite extreme its greatest strength in a way that doesn’t at all compromise the supposedly “naïve,” because informally trained, architecture, but brings together the utmost power of each architectural divergence.

-A stained-glass depiction of Abraham Lincoln Lewis floats above a stained-glass Gentle Shepard and his sheep the way a white dove hovers over the head of Jesus in traditional Christian art.
+A stained-glass depiction of Martin Luther King, Jr. floats above a stained-glass Gentle Shepard and his sheep the way a white dove hovers over the head of Jesus in traditional Christian art.

 Under which, between which, and in which, the preacher lines his sermon in rhythmic repetition, shaking the entire edifice, sucking up a powerful intonation of breath after each punctuation, line building on line, shaking the earth, shaking the heavens, like the trumpets that shook down the city walls of Jericho, shaking this building R.L.
 Brown designed as the combined opposing strengths of earth and heavens.